inbravo/java-to-scala/first-milestone/functional-meets-object-orientation.md

 * Functional programming and object-oriented programming are two different ways of looking at a problem.

-* Functional programming puts special emphasis on the **Verbs** of a program and ways to combine and manipulate them.
+* Functional programming puts special emphasis on the **Verbs** (Action/State/Occurence) of a program and ways to combine and manipulate them

-* Object-oriented programming puts special emphasis on **nouns** and attaches verbs to them.
+* Object-oriented programming puts special emphasis on **Nouns** (Class of things) and attaches verbs to them

 * The two pproaches are almost inverses of each other, with one being **Top Down** and the other **Bottom Up**